The 20 Best Familial Dysautonomia Doctors Near Me in Maryland, US

 English

 Lawrence Appel is a primary care provider, practicing in Internal Medicine in Baltimore, Maryland.
 Dr. Appel is rated as a Distinguished provider by MediFind in the treatment of Familial Dysautonomia.
-His top areas of expertise are Hypertension, Orthostatic Hypotension, Low Blood Pressure, and Familial Dysautonomia.
-Dr. Appel is currently accepting new patients.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Hypertension, Orthostatic Hypotension, Low Blood Pressure, and Familial Dysautonomia.

 Distinguished in Familial Dysautonomia